Solirs/gettit/README.md

 # Gettit
 DUE TO REDDIT API CHANGES THIS WILL NO LONGER WORK AFTER JULY THE FIRST 2023.
-I will not add support for using your own API key because i dont want to encourage people to give reddit money after this.
+I will not add support for using your own API key and stop maintaining this because i dont want to encourage people to give reddit money or condone this change after this (even if using this would not really run the risk of being ratelimited).
 Writing this was fun and thanks everyone for your kind comments.
 See you on another project!
 And if you use reddit consider trying out [Lemmy](https://join-lemmy.org/).

 P.S: